tinko26/ao/docs/api/src/ao_sys/ao_sem.h.md

     ao_sem_t *     sem;
 };
 ```

-This type represents the taking of a counting semaphore.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `count` | The count to take. |